 This is achieved by using a thick paper filter.
 It’s 20-30% heavier than other paper filters, which keeps any and all particles and oils out of your coffee.

 This cone filter is great if you like thin-textured coffee.

 The Kalita Wave drip coffee maker uses a paper basket filter with vertical ridges.

-They’re designed in such a way to keep your grounds away from the walls, so that air can pass through.
+They’re designed in such a way as to keep your grounds away from the walls so that air can pass through.
 What this does is helps your coffee get more evenly extracted.

-Hario filters come in two sizes, for the Hario V60-01 and V60-02 pourover brewers.
+Hario filters come in two types and sizes: filters for the Hario V60-01 and V60-02 pour-over brewers.

 The difference between the two lies in the larger opening on the V60-02 model.

 These paper filters are cone-shaped and extremely thin.
 This makes your coffee brighter and more complex.

 AeroPress filters are disk-shaped, which makes them different than other filters.